Today is the birthday of my favorite male singer of all time: Dean Martin.

 “Dad was home a lot, and we had dinner together as a family almost every night.
 To us it was the norm, having our father sitting at the head of the table each night, asking us about our day and cracking jokes.
 He enjoyed this time with the family, sharing a meal…I guess it was the Italian in him.”

-Dean’s nightly routine started with cocktails with his wife, the beautiful Jeanne (pronounced “Jeannie”).
-Then, he’d grab the kids–ALL 7 OF THEM–and
+Dino’s nightly routine began with cocktails with his wife, the beautiful Jeanne (pronounced “Jeannie”).
+Then, he’d grab the kids—ALL 7 OF THEM—and:

 “we’d play roughhouse and climb all over him, which he never seemed to mind.
 Whenever the play-fights got a bit out of had, he’d yell jokingly, ‘Not the nose!’ or ‘Not the throat!
 Remember, the throat pays for everything!’”

-Famous friends like Frank Sinatra knew Dino had their backs.
+Famous friends like Frank Sinatra knew that Dino had their backs.

 “They’d have killed for each other…I’m not altogether sure they didn’t.”